scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/index.rst

 ScyllaDB is a cost-effective and flexible alternative to DynamoDB – at least 50% lower cost and lower latency under most workloads.
 This exceptional price-performance results from a close-to-the-metal architecture and numerous engineering optimizations for performance, elasticity, and efficiency.
 Another advantage: with ScyllaDB, you can take your DynamoDB workloads beyond AWS and run on any cloud, bare metal, or hybrid.

-To simplify migration, we offer ScyllaDB Alternator, an open-source DynamoDB-compatible API.
+To simplify migration, we offer ScyllaDB Alternator, a DynamoDB-compatible API.
 You redirect your application to ScyllaDB and it “just works” (actually, it listens on a specific port that understands the DynamoDB API).
 In most cases, minimal code changes are required.

 .. raw:: html